 You probably don’t think about this when buying costumes for your kids, but fitted costumes are important for your child’s safety.
 Huge costumes that drag on the ground can be a tripping hazard for your kid.
-This can cause your child to fall and scrape a knee or even fall in front of a car.
+This can cause your child to fall, scrape a knee, or even fall in front of a car.

 Skip the Masks